-Step 1: Squeeze some lemons and strain them through a tea strainer or filter it through cotton.
+Step 1: Squeeze some lemons and strain the juice through a tea strainer or filter it through cotton.
 Check if this juice is acidic, basic or neutral.

-Q.1.
+Q1.
 What observation is expected when lemon juice is added to the filtrate?
-What is expected when this is added to the solid remaining in the funnel?
+What is expected when the juice is added to the solid remaining in the funnel?